UKCloud/documentation/articles/openshift/oshift-sco.md

 - Self-managing the environment including workload deployment, in-cluster workload segregation, network policy management, storage requests and management, and so on.

-- Maintaining a original copy or backup copy of the data used in the UKCloud for Managed OpenShift service (see [*Backup/recovery and disaster recovery*](#backuprecovery-and-disaster-recovery)).
+- Maintaining an original copy or backup copy of the data used in the UKCloud for Managed OpenShift service (see [*Backup/recovery and disaster recovery*](#backuprecovery-and-disaster-recovery)).

 - Ensuring only appropriate data (for example OFFICIAL) is stored and processed by applications on this environment and that they comply with the UKCloud Security Operating Procedures (SyOps) and other Information Assurance requirements as specified in the UKCloud System Interconnect and Security Policy (SISP) and associated accreditation documentation sets.